 If that sounds like your kind of sport, say hello in the issues and let’s polish some stuff!

 Written by Helder S Ribeiro (@agentofuser) who lives and works on 🌎 Earth building useful things.
-You should follow him on Twitter
+You can follow him on Twitter.